Nayana Udupi: Early life

-Nayana was born in Udupi, Karnataka, to Rama Sherigara and Susheela, who managed a small shop.
+Nayana was born as a male in Udupi, Karnataka, to Rama Sherigara and Susheela, who managed a small shop.
 She is the eldest of five children.
 During her early years, she exhibited feminine traits, enjoying wearing sarees and salwar kameez, and playing with girls.
 After completing her 10th grade, her parents sent her to Kolar Gold Fields (KGF) for foreman training, hoping to change her behaviour.
 However, she faced constant ridicule and bullying from other boys in the hostel, leading her to leave KGF and move to Bengaluru.
 There, at the age of 17, she worked as a receptionist in a lodge during the night and pursued her II PUC in Arts during the day.

 Career challenges

 After completing an advanced diploma course in design, Nayana began searching for employment in 2000.
 Initially, she secured freelance projects; however, after people got to know her identity as a transgender, she experienced employment difficulties.
 She later joined a transgender community in Pune, where she spent three years undergoing gender reassignment procedures.
 Unwilling to continue a life dependent on begging, she enrolled in a computer skills and multimedia course.
 Despite facing over 20 job rejections in three months due to her transgender identity, she returned to Bengaluru.
 To sustain herself, she took on small roles as an extra in movies, working in movies featuring actors like Jaya Prada and the Puneeth Rajkumar.
 She then got a job at an administrative position at a non-governmental organization (NGO), Sangama, that works with sexual minorities.